Names | Beltane, Beltaine, Walpurgis Night, High May, Lady Day, Cetsamhain ( Counter Samhain) |

 Beltane Fire

 To celebrate the return of fertility, fires were lit on hills.
-These were made of oak or yew, sometimes 9 different types of wood were used.
-The fire jump should bring luck and fertility.
-A jump over the fire hand in hand represented an engagement or even a wedding.
+These were made of oak or yew.
+Sometimes, nine different types of wood were used.
+A jump over the fire should bring luck and fertility.
+A leap over the fire hand in hand with your partner represented an engagement or even a wedding.
 The Celts put their cattle into the smoke of the Beltane fire to protect them from injuries in the coming season.
-Today we can celebrate Beltane with a fire and an exuberant party as well.
+Today we can celebrate Beltane with a fire and an exuberant party.
 While jumping over the fire, you can let go of old things and express wishes.

 Plants